On potential theory of hyperbolic Brownian motion with drift: Preliminaries

 Here, the function $\theta_r(t)$ satisfies (see \cite{Y3})

-It is also closely related to Hartman-Watson law (see \cite{HW}).
+Note that the function $f_{x,t}^{(\nu)}(u,v)$ is also closely related to Hartman-Watson law (see \cite{HW}).

-Fix $a>0$.
-Bessel process with a negative index $\nu$ and starting from $x>a$ leaves the half-line $(a,\infty)$ with probability one.
-The transition density function of this process killed on exiting $(a,\infty)$ has no convenient formula, but one can find its estimates in \cite{BM}:
+Bessel process with a negative index $\nu$ and starting from $x>a$, $a>0$, leaves the half-line $(a,\infty)$ with probability one.
+The transition density function of the process killed on exiting $(a,\infty)$ has been estimates in \cite{BM}, i.e. it holds

-In \cite{BMR}, there are provided the estimates of the density function $q^{(\nu)}_a(t;x)$, $x>a$, of the first hitting time of the point $a$ by the Bessel process.
-However, authors made a simple mistake in the formulation of this result so the below-given correct formula differs slightly from the original one
+Furthermore, let us denote by $q^{(\nu)}_a(t;x)$, $a>0$, the density function of the first hitting time of the point $a$ by the Bessel process.
+Its estimates are given in \cite{BMR}

+In fact, authors of \cite{BMR} have made a simple mistake in the formulation of this result and the above-given correct formula differs slightly from the original one.
+Precisely, Theorems $4$ and $8$ in \cite{BMR} providing estimates when $x>t$ and when $x<t$, respectively, are correct, but the formula $(15)$ combining those theorems is wrong: there should be $(t+x)^{|\mu|-1/2}$ instead of $t^{|\mu|-1/2}+x^{|\mu|-1/2}$ in the denominator.

-\subsection{Hyperbolic space $\H^n$ and hyperbolic Brownian motion with drift}
+\subsection{Hyperbolic space and hyperbolic Brownian motion with drift}

 We consider the half-space model of the real hyperbolic space